 Habitat work sites are places to build relationships as well as houses.
 Modeled on biblical principles, Habitat’s self-help solution to the blight of substandard housing is popular with people from many political, professional, ethnic, and religious backgrounds.
 This is the essence of Habitat’s “theology of the hammer,” which invites diverse individuals to find common ground in using a hammer and sharing a goal.

 Faith Presbyterian holds an annual Winter Coat/Sweater Drive where members donate new or gently used coats/sweaters that we collect and deliver to Love Network for distribution to those in need in our local community.

 The Love Network of Baytown is a nonprofit agency funded by The United Way, local churches, and individuals.
 It is a cooperative effort between churches and community agencies, and volunteers to provide effective help for the disadvantaged in Baytown, Highlands, and West Chambers County.
 Love Network receives requests from clients for assistance, screens the request for the extent of need and legitimacy, and refers the requests to a local church ministry or community agency.
 There is a follow up to ensure the need was met.

-Faith Presbyterian Church supports Love Network by providing food to different families two days each week, supporting the annual coat drive, and periodically hosting a fund raising concert.
-Several Faith Presbyterian members serve as volunteers for this organization.
+Faith Presbyterian Church supports Love Network by providing an annual coat drive.
+There are Faith Presbyterian members serving as volunteers for this organization.

 To apply for assistance or volunteer with Love Network, call 281-422-5683.